PhotoPay/photopay-android/README.md

 	For more information about available recognizers and `RecognizerBundle`, see [RecognizerBundle and available recognizers](#availableRecognizers).

-# <a name="advancedIntegration"></a> Advanced _PhotoPay_ integration instructions
-This section covers more advanced details of _PhotoPay_ integration.

-1. [First part](#supportCheck) will discuss the methods for checking whether _PhotoPay_ is supported on current device.
-2. [Second part](#uiCustomizations) will cover the possible customizations when using UI provided by the SDK.
-3. [Third part](#recognizerRunnerView) will describe how to embed `RecognizerRunnerView` into your activity with the goal of creating a custom UI for scanning, while still using camera management capabilities of the SDK.
-4. [Fourth part](#directAPI) will describe how to use the `RecognizerRunner` singleton (Direct API) for recognition directly from android bitmaps without the need of camera or to recognize camera frames that are obtained by custom camera management.
-5. [Fifth part](#processingEvents) will describe how to subscribe to and handle processing events when using either `RecognizerRunnerView` or `RecognizerRunner`.

-## <a name="supportCheck"></a> Checking if _PhotoPay_ is supported
+# <a name="supportCheck"></a> Device requirements

-### _PhotoPay_ requirements
-Even before settings the license key, you should check if _PhotoPay_ is supported on current device.
-This is required because the _PhotoPay_ is a native library that needs to be loaded by the JVM and it is possible that it doesn't support CPU architecture of the current device.
-Attempt of calling any methods from the SDK that rely on native code, such as license check, on a device with unsupported CPU architecture will cause a crash of your app.

-_PhotoPay_ requires Android 4.1 as the minimum android version.
-For best performance and compatibility, we recommend Android 5.0 or newer.
+_PhotoPay_ requires Android 4.1 or newer.
+For best performance and compatibility, we recommend at least Android 5.0.

-OpenGL ES 2.0 can be used to accelerate _PhotoPay's_ processing but is not mandatory.
-However, it should be noted that if OpenGL ES 2.0 is not available processing time will be significantly large, especially on low end devices.

-Since we use OpenGL ES 2.0 for image processing on background thread, we entirely use off-screen rendering to achieve our goals.
-Unfortunately, some devices have bugs in their OpenGL drivers that cause a crash of the application when it attempts to perform off-screen OpenGL ES context initialization.
-We do our best to maintain a list of such devices and ensure that no OpenGL is used on those devices.
-Unfortunately again, the nature of that bug is such that it cannot be detected and worked around at runtime, so a blacklist is required.
-Fortunately however, most of the affected devices run Android 4.1 or Android 4.2, while most of devices running newer versions of Android are not affected.
-Also note that most of the devices out there that still run Android 4.1/4.2 are not affected by this bug.
-If you happen to find a crash of your app which may lead to the described problem, please [let us know](http://help.microblink.com) so we can blacklist the problematic device.

 Camera video preview resolution also matters.
-In order to perform successful scans, camera preview resolution cannot be too low.
-Minimum camera preview resolution in order to perform a scan is 480p.
-It must be noted that camera preview resolution is not the same as the video record resolution, although on most devices those are the same.
-However, there are some devices that allow recording of HD video (720p resolution), but do not allow high enough camera preview resolution (for example, [Sony Xperia Go](http://www.gsmarena.com/sony_xperia_go-4782.php) supports video record resolution at 720p, but camera preview resolution is only 320p - _PhotoPay_ does not work on that device).
+In order to perform successful scans, camera preview resolution must be at least 480p.
+Note that camera preview resolution is not the same as video recording resolution.
+For example, [Sony Xperia Go](http://www.gsmarena.com/sony_xperia_go-4782.php) supports 720p video recording but preview resolution is only 320p - _PhotoPay_ won't work on that device.

-_PhotoPay_ is native application, written in C++ and available for multiple platforms.
-Because of this, _PhotoPay_ cannot work on devices that have obscure hardware architectures.
+_PhotoPay_ is native library, written in C++ and available for multiple platforms.
+Because of this, _PhotoPay_ cannot work on devices with obscure hardware architectures.
 We have compiled _PhotoPay_ native code only for most popular Android [ABIs](https://en.wikipedia.org/wiki/Application_binary_interface).
-See [Processor architecture considerations](#archConsider) for more information about native libraries in _PhotoPay_ and instructions how to disable certain architectures in order to reduce the size of final app.

-### Checking for _PhotoPay_ support in your app
+Even before setting the license key, you should check if _PhotoPay_ is supported on the current device.
+Attempting to call any method from the SDK that relies on native code, such as license check, on a device with unsupported CPU architecture will crash your app.

-To check whether the _PhotoPay_ is supported on the device, you can do it in the following way:
+Here's how you can check whether the _PhotoPay_ is supported on the device

 ```java
 // check if PhotoPay is supported on the device